Compound Nouns

 Describing the Container

-Both compound nouns and the preposition "of" can be used to indicate the container of a substance.
+Both compound nouns and the preposition "of" can be used to specify the container of a substance.
 However, it's important to note that using a compound noun places emphasis on the container itself, while using "of" emphasizes the substance inside the container.
 Check out the examples:

 ✓ The milk jug was full of creamy, white milk.